Wotcnt/Polyrifringence-Engine/README.md

 ---
 <details>

-<summary>📊 How the Polyrifringence Engine Compares to Other Analogues 📈</summary>
+<summary>📊How the Polyrifringence Engine Compares to Other Analogues📈</summary>

 ---